 The Changing Room is a clothing ministry inspired by women to serve women through complimentary boutique shopping events.
 Our goal is to show women in crisis or financial need the extravagant love of God by inviting them to participate in these beautiful experiences!
 We exist because of your generous donations of women’s clothing and accessories.

-Check back with us for details regarding out next event!
+Check back with us for details regarding out next event, which will be Spring 2017!

-Donations we LOVE: New or gently used women's business, casual or formal clothing and accessories.
+DONATIONS WE LOVE: New or gently used women's business, casual or formal clothing and accessories.
+Jeans, casual knit shirts and athletic wear is welcome!
 Accessories include jewelry, handbags, shoes, scarves, hats, hair accessories, brand new socks/tights.

-Donations we cannot use: Clothing with stains, holes, tears, missing buttons, broken zippers, or more than 7 years old.
-No used undergarments or socks, blankets or bedding.
+DONATIONS WE CANNOT USE: Clothing with stains, holes, tears, missing buttons, broken zippers, or more than 7 years old.
+No used undergarments or socks, blankets or bedding, toys, dishes, diapers or housewares of any kind.
 For accessories, please no broken, torn, scuffed or stained items.
 We cannot accept men's or children's clothing.
+Please donate women's clothing and accessories only.

 In order to love our guests well, we are selective regarding the items we display in our shopping events.
-Please help us continue to have high standards by taking worn, outdated or damaged items directly to Salvation Army, or another charity of your choice.
+Please help us continue to have high standards by taking worn, outdated, damaged or non-clothing or accessory items directly to Salvation Army, or another charity of your choice.